-The Company is advancing drill permitting with the United States Forest Service for an exploration drill program.
-KORE plans to drill the highest priority oxide and sulphide targets in the fall of 2021 subject to permitting.
+KORE plans to drill the highest priority oxide and sulphide targets at the Long Valley project.
 Oxide targets are well defined by 2019 and 2020 field mapping, sampling and geophysics programs.
 Oxide targets are designed as step-outs to grow the current project mineral resources.
 In addition, several drill pads will support deeper drill holes to test sulphide targets in the potential "boiling zone" of the deposit which could yield higher grades and open up the potential for underground mining at the project.

-KORE also plans additional field mapping, sampling and geophysics to identify new drill targets on the 14,000 acres of exploration claims acquired by the Company in December 2020.
+KORE also plans additional field mapping and sampling to identify new drill targets on the 14,000 acres of exploration claims acquired by the Company in December 2020.
 The new claims have the potential to host new oxide gold discoveries.